-Most people who’ve been around a narcissist are programmed to say sorry even for things they don’t need to.
-Most people do not enjoy admitting fault and saying sorry, especially if they’ve unintentionally hurt someone or made one genuine mistake.
+Most people who’ve been around a narcissist are programmed to say sorry even for things they don’t need to say sorry for.
+Most people do not enjoy admitting fault and apologising, especially if they’ve unintentionally hurt someone or made one genuine mistake.
 It’s hard to swallow pride and admit fault sometimes.
 It’s even harder to admit wrongdoing when you know full well how you’d feel if someone had done that to you, fear of reactions, fear of hurting them and losing them.
 Narcissistic people only fear what might happen to them, what they will lose.
-They are not concerned for how the other person feels or the pain it will cause, so they will not feel the need to admit fault and definitely no need to apologise as in their mind they’ve done no wrong.
+They are not concerned about how the other person feels or the pain it will cause, so they will not feel the need to admit fault and no need to apologise as, in their mind, they’ve done no wrong.
 This also further manipulates our emotions.
 We are left feeling hurt, angry, and wondering why people can not care enough about us to say those two little words correctly.

-That high dopamine rush they get from the drama leaves them addicted to the drama, why it’s hard for us to break free.
-Living with the high low cycles of narcissistic abuse releases dopamine from the highs, and cortisol from the stress, causing our body’s to become chemically addicted.
+That high dopamine rush they get from the drama leaves them addicted to the drama, which is why it’s hard for us to break free.
+Living with the high-low cycles of narcissistic abuse releases dopamine from the highs, and cortisol from the stress, causing our body’s to become chemically addicted.
 Like breaking any addiction, you need to know the reason why you want to break it.
 You need to know the outcome you want for yourself.
 If you start missing the narcissist, focus on the reasons why you need to get out or stay out.
-The positive outcomes you want from your life now, your mind will find a way when it knows those two things, no contact helps massively if that’s not possible then it’s limited contact—then finding new hobbies, creating new routines to fill up your time in positive, happy ways, talking to yourself kindly.
+The positive outcomes you want from your life now, your mind will find a way when it knows those two things.
+No contact helps massively.
+If that’s not possible, then it’s limited contact—then finding new hobbies, creating new routines to fill up your time in positive, happy ways, and talking to yourself kindly.

-Narcissists have a fear of loss, (we can all fear loss.) however with a narcissist it’s not a fear of actually losing you, more a fear of losing what you provide for them, where we wouldn’t put ourselves in a situation that might mean we’d hurt someone we love. ( or if you have remember, we all make mistakes.)
-Most learn from that never to do it again, and most will feel guilt and admit fault and say sorry, then change their behaviour so as not to hurt others again.
-Narcissistic people believe they’re entitled to do as they please, they don’t lie to protect your feelings, they lie in case they don’t like the choice you make after you find out, then no longer serve their needs, why if they do get caught they will try many manipulations to make you suffer, from provoking you by not answering questions, causing arguments so they can blame it on our reactions and play victim, to the silent treatments, which makes us feel more pain, and reach out for that apology, explanation to end our pain and suffering, if the narcissist has no other source available, they might promise change, or offer to go to counselling they know we are forgiving people.
+Narcissists have a fear of loss, (we can see all fear of loss.) however, with a narcissist, it’s not a fear of actually losing you, more a fear of losing what you provide for them, where we wouldn’t put ourselves in a situation that might mean we’d hurt someone we love. ( or if you have, remember, we all make mistakes.)
+Most learn from that and never to do it again, and most will feel guilt and admit fault and say sorry, then change their behaviour to avoid hurting others again.
+Narcissistic people believe they’re entitled to do as they please.
+They don’t lie to protect your feelings.
+They lie in case they don’t like the choice you make after you find out, then no longer serve their needs.
+Why if they do get caught, they will try many manipulations to make you suffer, from provoking you by not answering questions, causing arguments so they can blame it on our reactions and play victim, to the silent treatments, which makes us feel more pain, and reach out for that apology, explanation to end our pain and suffering, if the narcissist has no other source available, they might promise change, or offer to go to counselling they know we are forgiving people.
 Once we forgive, they are straight back to doing it all over again.
 They are just incapable of learning, respect, morals, trust, empathy or care towards others.
-A narcissist would have to admit to so many mistakes and open up to so many vulnerabilities to change who they are truly, and as they see themselves as perfect and it would crush their already damaged self-esteem, meaning most are incapable of doing so.
+A narcissist would have to admit to so many mistakes and open up to so many vulnerabilities to change who they are truly.
+As they see themselves as perfect and it would crush their already damaged self-esteem, meaning most are incapable of doing so.

-Narcissists change reality, they change story’s, they change partners, they change homes, they never change themselves.
+Narcissists change reality, they change stories, they change partners, they change homes, they never change themselves.
 To narcissistic people acknowledging or admitting any wrongdoings makes them feel weak.
 They don’t realise this very effort not to feel weak actually makes them weak, destructive, unhappy individuals—often pushing all those around them away one by one, growing old most end up alone.
 Admitting to mistakes, having the ability to care and respond to others in the right way, most people can unintentionally hurt someone’s feelings.
 When they do, they recognise it, see how they’ve made them feel, apologise and make sure they don’t do it again.
-Admitting any errors in Judgment, any mistakes, is being respectful and compassionate towards others and ourselves.
-That’s true confidence within ourselves and our ability’s, true empathy towards our feelings and others.
+Admitting any errors in Judgment, any mistakes are being respectful and compassionate towards others and ourselves.
+That’s true confidence within ourselves and our abilities, true empathy towards our feelings and others.
 It’s not a weakness to recognise your own faults.
 It’s a strength.
-This doesn’t mean taking responsibility for others wrongdoings that needs to stop now, and accountability needs passing back the rightful owner.
+This doesn’t mean taking responsibility for other’s wrongdoings that needs to stop now, and accountability needs passing back to the rightful owner.